tulip-lab/statistical-machine-learning/S00-Induction/S00D-Assessment.md

 ## Task :two: - Project (25% + 50%)

-The purpose of this task is to help solve a real-world *pattern recognition* or general AI project using (but not limited to) the methods introduced in this unit.
+The purpose of this task is to help solve a real-world project using (but not limited to) the methods introduced in this unit.
 This assignment is designed to:
 - help you gain hands-on experience in solving real projects;
 - help you get experience in  academic writing.